Timbuctoo lets you fully exploit your Arts and Humanities data.

 You can export data from Timbuctoo to the following file formats: csv, JSON, GraphML.

-The basic structure of the software is a set of REST API’s on top of a linked data store (implemented on Neo4j), offering developers the opportunity to build clients interacting with these data.
+The basic structure of the software is a set of REST API’s on top of a linked data store (implemented on Berkeley DB), offering developers the opportunity to build clients interacting with these data.
 Currently the infrastructure provides:

 Timbuctoo is constantly being maintained and updated by the developers of Huygens ING.
 It is open-source and freely available under GPL v3.